ivaltryek/configuration-readme/azure-devops-artifact-nuget/README.md

 ```

-In,  `<add key="ClearTextPassword" value="df7fxk37rzguwqpitbyb7ercjuo4jhd6fnmx3alzuvsgvjxgczzq" />`the value needs to be changes every 90 days.
+In,  `<add key="ClearTextPassword" value="<Personal Access Token>" />`the value needs to be changes every 90 days.
 Basically, value is PAT created from Azure devops account.

 ## Packaging the nupkg